-Reaves is an investment manager to the Reaves Utilities Income Fund (symbol: UTG), a closed-end investment management company registered under the Investment Company Act of 1940; the Reaves Utilities and Energy Infrastructure Fund (symbol: RSRFX), an open-end mutual fund; the Reaves Utility Income UCITS Fund, a fund governed by the Central Bank of Ireland; and Virtus Reaves Utilities ETF (symbol: UTES), an exchange-traded fund that is distributed by ETF Distributors LLC, an affiliate of Virtus ETF Advisers LLC.
+Reaves is an investment manager to the Reaves Utilities Income Fund (symbol: UTG), a closed-end investment management company registered under the Investment Company Act of 1940; the Reaves Infrastructure Fund (symbol: RSRFX), an open-end mutual fund; and Virtus Reaves Utilities ETF (symbol: UTES), an exchange-traded fund that is distributed by ETF Distributors LLC, an affiliate of Virtus ETF Advisers LLC.
 For more information about these relationships, please see Item 7 of in our Form ADV Part 2A.